dsarov/SPANDx/README.md

 ```
 **Conda**

-Short version for those that just want to get started and understand how environments in conda work
+Short version for those that just want to get started and understand how environments in conda work.
 Note that a recent change in the conda-forge channel means this method will likely fail until I can fix the issues.
 SPANDx is available on our development channel and its dependencies can be installed with:
 ```